 If you’re heading for the coast, Alajuela is a great alternative to stopping in Costa Rica’s capital city, and at only 3 km away from Juan Santamaria International Airport, it's also quicker and cheaper to reach than San Jose.

-Known as the City of Mangoes because of its abundance of mango trees, Alajuela is not a tourist destination as such, although it certainly has all the amenities and services you would expect and need.
-It is a reasonably small town and there isn’t a huge amount to see in the town itself, although it you’re spending a day or two here there are a few sights to keep you occupied.
+Known as the "City of Mangoes" (not surprisingly, because of its abundance of mango trees), Alajuela is not a tourist destination as such, although it certainly has all the amenities and services you would expect and need.
+It is a reasonably small town and, truth be told, there isn’t a huge amount to see and do; however, for dental tourists coming here to saving potentially thousands of dollars, a lack of exciting attractions shouldn't be a dealbreaker

-In common with any decent-sized town, Alajuela has its fair share of restaurants, bars, clubs and other entertainments, so the fact that it’s not a tourist destination in itself doesn’t mean it is has nothing to offer, either for a night out or to pass the time in the daylight hours.
+In common with any decent-sized town, Alajuela has its fair share of restaurants, bars, clubs and other entertainment options, so the fact that it’s not a tourist destination in itself doesn’t mean it is has nothing to offer, either for a night out or to pass the time in the daylight hours.